 - Hummingbird moth is the common name used for the numerous types of hummingbird moth species which include: Hummingbird Hawk-Moth, Sphinx moth, Common Clearwing Hummingbird moth, Snowberry Clearwing Hummingbird moth, Five-Spotted Hawkmoth, and White-Lined Sphinx.

-- Just like the hummingbird, the hummingbird moth’s buzzing, humming sound is created by its rapid wing movement.
+- Just like the hummingbird, the hummingbird moth’s buzzing and humming sound is created by its rapid wing movement.

-- The moths featured in the 1991 film, The Silence of the Lambs were “death’s-head hawk” moths, are a type of hummingbird moth (of the Sphingidae family of moths, in the genus Hemaris).
+- The moths featured in the 1991 film, The Silence of the Lambs were “death’s-head hawk” moths, a type of hummingbird moth (of the Sphingidae family of moths, in the genus Hemaris).
 According to IMDb, the moths were treated like celebrities.
 “They were flown first class… and had special living quarters.”

 - The fast-moving hummingbird moth has a rapid wingbeat up to 70 beats per second (depending on the species), enabling it to fly up to 12 mph.

-- Instead of a beak, this moth has a long tongue-like proboscis that rolls out of its coiled tube to reach the nectar deep inside flowers.
+- Instead of a beak like a hummingbird, it has a long tongue-like proboscis that rolls out of its coiled tube to reach the nectar deep inside flowers.
 Its tongue is about double the length of the moth’s body.

 - It has large, menacing eyes that appear to warn predators to keep their distance.
 Also protecting it from potential predators is its close resemblance to a bird, instead of a bug.

 - They range in length from 2—2.5 inches long and are covered in gray hair that resembles feathers, with white, rust or brown markings or variations.
 Their wingspan ranges from 2 to 6 inches depending on the species.
-The Snowberry Clearwing hummingbird moth has clear wings.
+The Snowberry Clearwing moth has clear wings.